aptech/docs/docs/data-management/data-cleaning.rst

 Setting variable names
 +++++++++++++++++++++++++++

-:func:`setColNames` changes or adds variables names to a matrix or dataframe.
+The :func:`setColNames` procedure changes or adds variables names to a matrix or dataframe.

 ::